ARCADIANS — Running a 1982 BBC Micro Game on OpenShift

 oc -n retro-game get route arcadians

-OpenShift SCC Note
+OpenShift SCC note

-If the PostgreSQL pod fails to start due to SCC restrictions, grant anyuid to the
+If the PostgreSQL pod fails to start due to SCC restrictions, grant anyuid to the default service account:

 oc adm policy add-scc-to-user anyuid -z default -n retro-game